bstarynk/bismon/README.md

 source code, and configure it to provide them.).
 An old GCC (e.g. version 6 or earlier) cannot be used.

+* the documentation needs a `/usr/bin/mipsel-linux-gnu-gcc-8` cross-compiler provided by `gcc-8-mipsel-linux-gnu` Debian package.

 Most of `bismon` is in C99 or C11 (including an increasing amount of generated code), but some few code is in C++14.